-Did you know that, despite common misconception, most homeowners insurance policies do not cover flood damage?
+Did you know that, despite common misconceptions, most homeowners insurance policies do not cover flood damage repair?
 While surprising, this is just one of the reasons that taking preventative measures to protect your home from a flood is so important.
 Here are some of our top tips and recommendations for flood-proofing your home.

 First things first, it’s important to determine how likely you are to experience a flood where you live.
 We recommend using the FEMA Flood Map tool to get an idea of the flood risk in your area.

 Once you’ve figured out your region’s flood risk, you should also evaluate the way in which water flows in and around your home.
 An easy way to do this is to assess the surface the next time you experience significant rainfall or snowmelt.
 Does the water flow toward your house or away from it?
 Does it pool around specific areas?
 Taking note of these things will help you to determine your overall risk of home or business flooding and identify areas that are more at risk than others.

 Take a walk around your home, and check to see if there are any cracks or gaps in the foundation.
 If there are, you can purchase some mortar and masonry caulk to fill in the cracks.
 This is an easy, affordable way to fill gaps in your foundation completely.

 Similarly, it’s also a good idea to apply coatings and sealants to your foundation as a way to prevent water from entering your home through cracks.
 These sealants can also be applied to windows, doorways, and walls for further protection.

 All of the electrical equipment in your home including switches, sockets, circuit breakers, and wires should be at least one foot above flood level.
 Doing so is imperative when it comes to preventing electrical damage in the event of a flood.
 Electrical equipment that is too close to flood level can cause big problems when exposed to water.

 Protect Your Home’s Appliances